Shinmera/ethsift/README.md

 ```

 This requires a python3 installation with matplotlib and numpy.
 The plotter can be configured to select log files from a different directory using the `LOGS` environment variable, and to limit the files in the directory to ones containing a specified string in their name using `VERSION`.
 By default it will generate all plots.
 You can set it to only generate a certain kind of plot by setting `PLOT_MODE`.

+## Plotting
+For plotting there are two things to consider before running "perf_plots/main.py":
+- folder structures and naming in "logs" folder
+- lib_markers (dictionary of markers for each plot curve) in main.py

+First create for each measurement run which belongs together an own folder (e.g. "ethSIFT baseline") and place the logfiles which belong to that measurement into that folder. perf_plots library will automatically read in the name of the folder and chose it as label for the plot curve.
+Second make sure, that for each folder name you create a dictionary entry in lib_markers and you set a distinct marker for that very folder.
+Use the full folder name as dictionary key.